 4) Small campuses, big community spirit

 Every university loves to brag about providing personalized attention in class and creating a sense of community on campus.
 Students on UW Colleges see those qualities in action every day.
-Classe sizes average about 20 students per professor, which means students get quality time with faculty in and out of the classroom.
+Class sizes average about 20 students per professor, which means students get quality time with faculty in and out of the classroom.
 At UW Colleges, faculty, staff and the student body work together every step of the way.

 5) Get a start on one of hundreds of majors

 What do degrees in nursing, art, engineering, English, mathematics and sociology have in common?
 They all require a certain amount of general education credits for completion.
 UW Colleges offers students the opportunity to complete general credits at a low cost, while also exploring hundreds of majorsthat interest them.

 Today's college students are busy with jobs, family obligations and many other outside activities.
 Some are going to school for the first time, others are giving it another shot.
 UW Colleges makes it possible for students to follow their dream in a flexible way.
 Online classes, partnerships with four-year universities and local community campuses make it easier than ever to get a college education.